R290797/ga_snake/README.md

   (Windows folks—see the **Compatibility Notes** below!)
 - Terminal with enough **real estate**
   (Big screen = happy snake)
+- Ensure the saves repo is in the root folder, otherwise the location cannot be found.
+Can adjust this if you want to use another folder that prefer!

 ### 📦 Install (Optional but Helpful)
 If you want to make graphs later: